ceyhunozgun/serverlessHandsfreeAllergyChecker/README.md

 ## Uninstallation

 **Please remember to delete the created AWS resources if they are not used anymore.**
-A Bash script [uninstall.sh](uninstall.sh) script is provides to delete created resources.
+A Bash script [uninstall.sh](uninstall.sh) script is provided to delete the created resources.
 Please **be carefull when running this script as it will delete the resources that are configured in config.json file.**